MuhammedBasith/Mrchandranji/README.md

 [https://www.loom.com/share/512f49c4eb0d45f0a31609f1532af0cb]
 ## How it Works ?
 The working procedure is simple.
-All you have to do is, Mention the bot with the keyword `comeon` on a particular thread that you'd wish to read later.
-Once mentioned the bot automatically extracts the thread and Dm's it to you!
+All you have to do is, Mention the bot with the keyword `comeon` on a particular thread that you would wish to read later.
+Once mentioned the bot automatically extracts the thread and Direct message to you!
 ## Library Name - version
 tweepy==3.10.0
 ## How to run ?